desobolevsky/TCP_async/README.md

 # TCP async
 This is a simple implementation of asynchronous web server based on TCP socket programming.

-I've coded it mostly to figure out how asynchronicity works under the hood and to practice socket programming.
+I've coded it mostly to figure out how asynchronicity works under the hood.
 ## Structure
 The web server is implemented in 4 ways (each file corresponds to its server type):